MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 - For individual telemetry units:
 	- RCGPS-F3x: use firmware 0.0.3d or newer.
 Create a DIY sensor "GPS Sats" with Application ID is 0x5111.
 Sensors coordinates, speed and satellites are supported
 	- SM-Modelbau GPS-Logger 3: be careful – due to error in the Logger firmware v1.31 will Ethos wrongly recognize a sensor with Application ID 0x0860 and with name "GPS Satellites".
 It is needed to delete such sensor and create a new DIY sensor with Application ID 0x0870!
+It is probably corrected in the firmware v1.32, published on 23.01.2026.
 Sensors coordinates, speed and satellites are supported
 	- FrSky GPS ADV: Sensors coordinates and speed are supported
 	- Other GPS: Sensors coordinates and speed are supported